kuznetckiy/Geoscan_Lite_eng/planner.rst

 Hop
 ----------------
 Fight by pre-set route with a set altitude.
-It is mainly used for passing around point objects (i.e. high objects) and topographic inequality.
+It is mainly used for passing above point objects (i.e. high objects) and topographic inequality.

 1) Click on the icon **Create hop** on the toolbar.